The SASI program is partially funded by the Winthrop Rockefeller Foundation.

-There are several stakeholders within the university that join the Division for Educational, Student Services, and Student Life in playing a unique role in the program’s success.
+There are several stakeholders within the university that join the Division for Educational, Student Affairs, and Student Life in playing a unique role in the program’s success.
 We work with faculty and staff in every college throughout the campus to ensure student success..

 We also work closely with a UALR Faculty/Staff Steering Committee, Professional Mentors , Peer Success Advisors, and the family, friends, and alumni.
-Each of the stakeholders are dedicated to accomplishing the aims, goals, and mission of the SSSI.
+Each of the stakeholders are dedicated to accomplishing the aims, goals, and mission of the SASI.